MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/new-teams-bulk-install-client.md

 ## Deploy the new Teams application to your organization

 >[!Important]
->The Bulk deploy feature will be available July 17, 2023.
+>The Bulk deploy feature will be available mi July 2023.
 Please check back at that time.

 >[!Note]
 >All steps must be completed to successfully deploy the new Teams.